+Est. 1846

-Est. 1846 THE LEPAUTE GAS BUOY FLASHER UNIT (Détendeur Eclipseur Lepaute)
+THE LEPAUTE GAS BUOY FLASHER UNIT (Détendeur Eclipseur Lepaute)

 - Mechanism wound by gas flow. - Operation ensured for any hourly rate above 3 litres. - Period of light controlled by interchangeable cam with no opening of mechanism. - Robust, reliable, foolproof, unaffected by pressure variations.

-Equipment approved by French official lighthouse authorities. c'est une solution
+Equipment approved by French official lighthouse authorities.

-COMPAGNIE GENERALE D'ELECTRONIQUE INDUSTRIELLE LEPAUTE 63, Boulevard Bessières - Paris (XVII°) Tél.
+COMPAGNIE GENERALE D'ELECTRONIQUE INDUSTRIELLE LEPAUTE 63, Boulevard Bessières - Paris (XVII^e) Tél.
 MAR.
 9509

-Extend your distance measuring horizons with Cubic Electrotape SHORT DISTANCE OR LONG, compared with any other optical or electronic system, Cubic Electrotape makes possible faster, more accurate, more convenient surveying.
-Here's why: RELIABLE . . .
-You lose money when equipment fails...you make money when it works.
+Extend your distance measuring horizons with Cubic Electrotape

+SHORT DISTANCE OR LONG, compared with any other optical or electronic system, Cubic Electrotape makes possible faster, more accurate, more convenient surveying.
+Here's why:

+RELIABLE ...
+You lose money when equipment fails... you make money when it works.
 Electrotape works.

-FULL YEAR WARRANTY . . .
+FULL YEAR WARRANTY...
 Every Electrotape comes with a full year warranty, your assurance of quality, dependability and long life.

 ELECTRONIC KNOW-HOW...Electrotape is made by Cubic Corporation, world leader in aerospace tracking.

 MORE TIME IN SERVICE . . .
 Should maintenance be required, there is less down time with Electrotape.
 The factory guarantees to service your instruments in no longer than 48 hours.
 Jet air freight cuts shipping time to hours.
 COMPLETE TRAINING ...
 A complete course in operation and simple maintenance is provided to each Electrotape purchaser, saving time, money and error.

-FINANCING AVAILABLE ...
+FINANCING AVAILABLE...
 Electrotape price is \$6,040 each (two required).
 Excellent financing is available with monthly payments scaled to the user's requirements.
 Also available on rental.

-PARTIAL SPECIFICATIONS Distances measured: 30 feet to 30 miles Time per measurement: 15 min. or less Readout: In centimeters on a counter Special skill required: None Light or weather restrictions: None Accuracy: 1 centimeter plus 1 part in 300,000 For information on how easy it is to acquire Electrotape, write Dept. B-191
+For information on how easy it is to acquire Electrotape, write Dept. B-138.